 Prove the last formula and make a program using it for the approximation of the square root.
-The clue of the proof is to be found in the relation for i = 0 inc0 = log 2
+The clue of a proof can be found in the relation

-Prove also the termintation of the repetition in the program made.
+Prove also the termination of the repetition in the program made.

 Exercise.
-In the same EDSAC subroutine library the next scheme is used.
-Consider the sequence of triples inc, $s_i$ , $x_i$ given by
+In the same EDSAC 1 subroutine library the next scheme is used.
+Consider the sequence of triples inc_i, s_i, x_i , given by